SandraDammy/simple_shell/README.md

 # 13. alias
 Simple shell 1.0 +

-Implement the alias builtin command
+***Implement the alias builtin command***
-Usage: alias [name[='value'] ...]
+***Usage: alias [name[='value'] ...]***

-alias: Prints a list of all aliases, one per line, in the form name='value' alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value' alias name='value' [...]: Defines an alias for each name whose value is given.
+- alias: Prints a list of all aliases, one per line, in the form name='value'
+- alias name [name2 ...]: Prints the aliases name, name2, etc 1 per line, in the form name='value'
+- alias name='value' [...]: Defines an alias for each name whose value is given.
 If name is already an alias, replaces its value with value

 # 14. Variables
 Simple shell 1.0 +

-Handle variables replacement
+-Handle variables replacement
-Handle the $? variable
+-Handle the $? variable
-Handle the $$ variable
+-Handle the $$ variable

 julien@ubuntu:~/shell$ ./hsh
 $ ls /var
 backups  cache  crash  lib  local  lock  log  mail  metrics  opt  run  snap  spool  tmp